Skip to content

 Rotary Club cheque

-March 2025 - The Rotary Club Of West Ottawa was privileged to presented a cheque for the safety infrastructure upgrading of the flooring.
+March 2025 - The Rotary Club Of West Ottawa was privileged to present a cheque for the safety infrastructure upgrading of the flooring.

 Other Community Resources